digitalcredentials/status-service-git/README.md

 ### Allocate Status Position

-You can now allocate status positions for verifiable credentials.
-Try it out with this CURL command, which you simply paste into the terminal:
+You can now allocate status positions for Verifiable Credentials.
+Try it out with this cURL command, which you simply paste into the terminal:

 ```
 curl --location 'http://localhost:4008/credentials/status/allocate' \